kolint/kolint/README.md

 ## Why?

-Knockouthas worked the same since 2010 and has never disappointed me.
+Knockout has worked the same since 2010 and has never disappointed me.
 Due to it being a core library, it is compact, has cross-browser compatibility, and can be extended from parsing bindings differently and building view models with TypeScript decorators, to be used as a framework.
 The bindings works as simple as it gets using HTML attributes.

 Headline features: